The Learner Success team

 Around the world, many people start tertiary learning programmes but never finish.
 Sometimes there are perfectly good reasons for this.
 Circumstances or priorities can change.
 But sometimes learners just need more support, and things can be done to avoid wasted effort or investment.
 If we could just understand more about what is going on for learners—which ones need support, and the kind of support that would be most useful.

-That’s what the Learner Success project is all about.
-NZCER is creating a research-based tool that will help the Building and Construction Industry Training Organisation (BCITO) support its apprentices to complete apprenticeships and become qualified tradespeople.
+NZCER created a research-based tool that will help the Building and Construction Industry Training Organisation (BCITO) support its apprentices to complete apprenticeships and become qualified tradespeople.
 It’s a ground-breaking project and very collaborative.
-We need to measure people’s dispositions and situations, work/learning environment, and business characteristics.
+We measured people’s dispositions and situations, work/learning environment, and business characteristics.

-Whether or not learners complete involves a complex interplay of influences.
-And we’re also allowing for the idea that, for some learners, “success” does not necessarily mean completion.
+Whether or not learners complete involves a complex web influences.
+We allowed for the idea that, for some learners, “success” does not necessarily mean completion.
 Not only that, as we build the tool, apprentice and employer/trainer lives are being lived, and their trajectories are unfolding.
 So the tool’s mathematical modelling needs to “learn” about the data and relationships as they happen in real time, in order to forecast possibilities.

 The tool will provide a 'health profile' for each apprentice